 You will observe that Nar village is livelier than Phu Gaon.
 You will notice locals printing flags, spinning wool, and hear the sound of drums and prayers in the monasteries.
 Monks spinning prayer wheels are a common sight as well.
-In the daytime, you will see women chatting in the village square with wool fabric strapped on the back to weave rugs and blankets.
+You will see women chatting in the village square with wool fabric strapped on the back to weave rugs and blankets in the daytime.

 Descend on a steep trail while enjoying the beautiful view of chorten and prayer flags of Ngawal.
 You will also observe the meditation caves in faraway hills.
-Ngawal village caters to the necessities of trekkers better.
-It consists of better guest houses with comprehensive food menus and Wi-Fi.
+Ngawal village caters to the necessities of trekkers better, and it consists of better guest houses with comprehensive food menus and Wi-Fi.

 Overnight in Ngawal.